OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit_comp.rst

 Note that we need to specify ScipyGMRES as our linear solver as we need one that can handle implicit states.
-We aren't actually calculating any derivatives here, but if we wanted to, for example, place this in a larger model and optimizer it, GMRES would be needed here so we add it.
+We aren't actually calculating any derivatives here, but if we wanted to, for example, place this in a larger model and optimize it, GMRES would be needed here so we add it.

 .. testoutput:: Implicit
    :options: +ELLIPSIS